 Christmas is over and the goose has gotten fat, and by the goose, I mean me!
 A month of eating whatever I like, whenever I like, has left me a bit on the chubby side and craving nutrients.
 How do I rectify this, with diet and exercise?
 Why no, have you met me?!
-I’ve just exchanged my ludicrous lunches and mid afternoon snacks with a bowl of homemade soup.
+I’ve just exchanged my ludicrous lunches and mid afternoon snacks with a bowl of homemade butternut squash and gruyere soup with spiced chickpeas.
 I mean, surely this will help me blitz my muffin top…right??

 This is the perfect winter warmer to keep your tummy full and happy.
 It packs a good old punch of chilli too, which is never a bad thing.
 The roasted spicy chickpeas add a pop of protein and help keep you fuller for longer.
 The cheese is simply there because it’s nice and I’m greedy, feel free to leave it out if you’re wanting to save the calories.

 What’s your favorite homemade soup to help beat the bulge?Print

 For the Soup:

 - 1 tsp chilli flakes

 - 1 large butternut squash, peeled and cubed